Add a production pipeline configure-production-pipeline

 TIP

-See the document Adding and Managing Repositories to learn how to add and manage repositories in Cloud Manager.
+See Add and Manage Repositories to learn how to add and manage repositories in Cloud Manager.

-• Git Branch - This option defines from which branch in the selected the pipeline should retrieve the code.
+• Git Branch - Defines from which branch the selected pipeline should retrieve the code.

-• Enter the first few characters of the branch name and the auto-complete feature of this field will find the matching branches to help you select.
+Enter the first few characters of the branch name and the auto-complete feature of this field finds the matching branches to help you select.

 • Ignore Web Tier Configuration - When checked, the pipeline does not deploy your web tier configuration.

-• Scheduled - This option allows the user to enable the scheduled production deployment.
+• Scheduled - Lets the user enable the scheduled production deployment.

 Full stack code

-2. Tap or click Continue to advance to the Experience Audit tab where you can define the paths that should always be included in the Experience Audit.
+2. Click Continue to advance to the Experience Audit tab where you can define the paths that should always be included in the Experience Audit.

 Add Experience Audit